Lymphoedema Travel

 If you have lymphoedema or another chronic condition, you should plan your travel as far ahead of time as possible, whether it's for pleasure or business, a quick stopover or a long vacation.

-Although no one likes to think of themselves as disabled, mobility issues can manifest in a variety of ways.
+Although no one likes to think of themselves as disabled, mobility issues can manifest in different ways.
 They all pose challenges when travelling, from having swollen and uncomfortable lymphoedema in your feet, legs, arms, or other areas that are not visible to having osteoarthritis or rheumatoid arthritis.
 A few of our members have fibromyalgia.

 However, nothing should stop you from getting out and having fun with a little bit of preparation and aid to help us along the road.

-Some people live with incontinence issues or bowel or stomach problems that cause a great deal of embarrassment and having a radar key or "I can’t wait" app or card can make life simpler.
+Some people live with incontinence issues or bowel or stomach problems that cause embarrassment, and having a radar key or "I can’t wait" app or card can make life simpler.

-Planning is key whether I am going on a day out, short break, a holiday or travelling on behalf of L-W-O Community to a conference.
+Planning is key.
+Whether I am going on a day out, a short break, a holiday or travelling on behalf of the L-W-O Community to a conference.
 Spend some time researching your destination.
 Plan ahead and build in extra time.
-My two main priorities are travel, how do I get there and accommodation.
-I am extremely lucky that in most cases my hubby acts as chauffeur, which I am extremely grateful for.
+My two main priorities when travelling are how do I get there and accommodation.
+I am extremely lucky that in most cases my hubby acts as chauffeur, which I am grateful for.

 What do I look for in accommodation?